Perl is the Most Hated Programming Language, Developers Say - Slashdot

 I enjoy Perl.
 Of all the languages I've used, it's by far my favourite.
 It's probably one of the most powerful and concise languages out there.
 I also have no problem reading it.
 Even the notoriously hard to read regular expressions are easier to read than the many lines of code it would take to replace many of them.
 I would much rather read/write perl code than PHP or Java but probably my least favorite is writing for the web.
 CSS drives me batty and although Javascript is a decent language, the DOM

-Javascript really sucks (Score:4, Interesting)
+Javascript really sucks (Score:5, Interesting)

 Re: (Score:2)